dooco/rock-paper-scissors-lizard-spock/README.md

 # Rock, Paper, Scissors, Lizard, Spock

 This website forms part assignment for the Code Institute’s Full Stack Developer course - personal portfolio two.
-Using principles of javascript learned on the javascript essentials module this website was developed to demonstrate students knowledge and ability to implement javascript code in a simple game.
+Using principles of javaScript learned on the javaScript essentials module this website was developed to demonstrate students knowledge and ability to implement javaScript code in a simple game.
-As well as displaying competence in writing code in javascript the website is designed using principles of user experience design, html and css to be responsive.
+As well as displaying competence in writing code in javaScript the website is designed using principles of user experience design, html and css to be responsive.